Mallory McMorrow: 2026 U.S. Senate campaign

 In April 2025, McMorrow announced that she would run in the Democratic primary to replace United States Senator Gary Peters, who had announced he would not stand for re-election in 2026.

-McMorrow has been advised by the Democratic operative Lis Smith since 2022.
+In launching the campaign, she argued for generational change in the Democratic Party and emphasized her record in the Michigan Legislature.
+McMorrow had been advised by Democratic operative Lis Smith since 2022, after her April 2022 floor speech drew national attention.